notnyt/beaglebone/README.md

 # Read value from channel 0
 raw = spi.xfer([ 0b00000001, 0b10000000, 0].pack("C*"))

-# split data read into an array of characters
+# Split data read into an array of characters
 data = raw.unpack("C*")

 # The returned data is stored starting at the last two bits of the second byte